MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Parameter Connection StartSlice](/images/tutorials/basicmechanics/BM_14.png "Parameter Connection StartSlice")

-We now like to establish a connection from the module `SyncFloat` to the second viewer, `Viewer2D1`.
+We will now establish a connection from the module `SyncFloat` to the second viewer, `Viewer2D1`.
 In order to do that, open the automatic panel `View2D1`.
 Draw a connection from the label `Float2` of the panel of the module `SyncFloat` to the label *startSlice* in the automatic panel of the module `View2D1`.
-At last, implement a connection between the parameter fields *startSlice* of both viewers.
+Lastly, implement a connection between the parameter fields *startSlice* of both viewers.
 Draw the connection from `View2D1` to `View2D`.

 ![Synchronize both directions](/images/tutorials/basicmechanics/BM_15.png "Synchronize both directions")